 You can move spiders by dragging them.
 You can delete one by right clicking on it and choosing Delete Spider from the popup menu.
 You can add more just by clicking.
 For a given knob, you cannot have more than one spider per frame.

-The rest of the knobs aren't wired up to anything yet.
-They're available for you to connect to Poses in order make things move.
+Your JOL comes with knobs for the candle, but you can make additional ones to connect to Poses in order make things move.
 What's a Pose?
 Glad you asked.
 Read on.

 A pose is an alternate version of a shape.
 It's easiest to explain by example.
 Let's make your pumpkin face wink.